 Nepal Trekking Gear List

 It is usual for a human being to get excited about the trip and carry almost everything.
 We believe it’s in human nature.
-Still, you should be considerate on what you take for your trekking trip.
+Still, you should be considerate of what you take for your trekking trip.
 There is weight limitation on domestic flights and porter.
-Hence, we suggest you read the Nepal Trekking Equipment and Gear List below and carry things which are very important for the entire trip.
+Hence, we suggest you read the Nepal Trekking Equipment and Gear List below and carry things that are very important for the entire trip.

 Important documents and items